dpwiese/personal-website/content/posts/react-native-charts-package.md

 # Using the Package

-Using the package in my React Native demo app was as easy as running the following install commands:
+Installing the package was as easy as running the following commands:

 ```sh {linenos=false}
 % npm i --save react-native-webview @dpwiese/react-native-canvas-charts